 - 1. Written authorization shall be obtained from a parent or guardian - a.
 Non-prescription medication must be delivered in its original packaging and labeled with the student's name. - b.
-Prescription medication must be delivered in its original packaging and labeled with:

-- i.
-Name, address, telephone and federal DEA number of the pharmacy - ii.
-Student's name - iii.
-Directions for use (dosage, frequency and time of administration, route, special instructions). - iv.
-Name and registration number of the licensed prescriber. - v.
-Prescription serial number. - vi.
-Date originally filled. - vii.
-Name of medication and amount dispensed. - viii.
-Controlled substance statement, if applicable. - 2.
+Prescription medication must be delivered in its original packaging and labeled with: - i. name, address, telephone and federal DEA number of the pharmacy - ii. student's name - iii. directions for use (dosage, frequency and time of administration, route, special instructions) - iv. name and registration number of the licensed prescriber. - v. prescription serial number. - vi. date originally filled. - vii. name of medication and amount dispensed. - viii. controlled substance statement, if applicable. - 2.
 All medication shall be accompanied by a completed Medication Administration Consent and Licensed Prescriber's Medication Order Form, or other written communication from the licensed prescriber. - 3.
-The above information is to be maintained as part of the student's health record."
+The above information is to be maintained as part of the student's health record.

 Note: All medications are to be delivered to the Health Office by a parent /guardian.
 No more than a thirty (30) school day supply for any one medication should be stored at school.
 Students MAY NOT have any medications, prescription or non-prescription, in their possession during the school day.
 There is an exception for Inhalers and Epipens.
-The exception can be found in policy 210.1.
+The exception can be found in Board Policy 210.1.